germankay/ckanext-selfinfo/docs/profiles/duplicated_env.md

 Now while opening the Selfinfo page, instead of `default` profile, there will be one or multiple profiles per each Env that is currently active.

+Additionally you can set `ckan.selfinfo.additional_profiles_expire_time` to specify how long the profiles will live.
+This is needed to have an old profiles to be deleted automatically after certain amount of time, when they are not being updated.
+Otherwise, you can manually delete an old profile from the UI.

 ![Duplicated Env Profile](../assets/duplicated_env.png)

 Example of Cron job, running every 10 minutes: